DebugBundle

 # Create a project token

-# Create a member token
+# Create a static-browser project token with an origin allowlist

-# Create a probe trigger token
+# Create an additional member token

 API